aws/aws-elastic-beanstalk-cli/README.rst

 EB-CLI
 ===========

-EB is the command line interface for Amazon Web Services Elastic Beanstalk product.
-This command line interface tool will help you manage your Elastic Beanstalk environments.
-It also integrates with Git.
-To see commands use:
+EB Command Line Interface (CLI) is a tool that helps you deploy and manage your AWS Elastic Beanstalk applications and environments.
+It also provides integration with Git.
+This file provides a sample walkthrough of EB CLI.
+To view a list of commands, type:

     eb --help

-To get more info on a specific command use:
+For more information about a specific command, type:

     eb {cmd} --help

-please see `Official Documentation <http://my.example.com>`__
+For detailed information about EB CLI, see `EB Command Line Reference <http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-reference-eb.html>`__

 Installation
 ====
-You will need administrator/sudo privileges (unless you install into a virtualenv).
+You will need administrator/sudo privileges unless you install into a virtual environment.
-To install you will first need to install python and pip.
+To install you will first need to install Python and Pip.
-The latest version of python (3.4) now includes pip.
+The most recent version of Python now includes pip.

-`Go here to install python <https://www.python.org/downloads/>`__
+`To install Python, go to <https://www.python.org/downloads/>.`__

-If you already have python, but need pip, `go here to install pip <http://pip.readthedocs.org/en/latest/installing.html>`__
+If you already have Python, but need to install Pip, `go to <http://pip.readthedocs.org/en/latest/installing.html>.`__

-Once you have pip installed run the following command:
+After you have installed Pip, run the following command:

-pip install aws-eb-cli
+pip install awsebcli

 Getting Started
 ====
-You will need a set of AWS Access Keys to use the eb-cli.
-You can get these by following the `directions here <http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html>`__
+EB CLI requires you to have AWS security credentials.
+For procedures to get security credentials, `see <http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html>.`__

-1. Make a new directory for your project.
+1. Create a new directory for your project.
 ----

+In Linux/UNIX, type the following:
     mkdir my-hello-app

-(on windows you can use "md my-hello-app")

-2. Write the code for your application
+In Windows, type the following:
+	md my-hello-app

+2. Create an index.html file for EB CLI to use as your sample application.
 ----

-    echo "Hello World!" > index.html
+    echo "Hello World" > index.html

-(on windows use the same command but without the quotes.)
+NOTE: In Windows, do not include quotes in the command.

-3. Setup your directory with the eb-cli and create an application:
+3. Set up your directory with EB CLI and then answer the questions to configure AWS Elastic Beanstalk.
 ----

     eb init

-Answer the questions at the default value by hitting enter.
-Make sure to put in your AWS credentials correctly when prompted.
+When prompted for your AWS security credentials, type your access key ID and secret access key.
+To answer a question with the default value, press Enter.

-4. Create your running environment
+4. Create your running environment and deploy the Hello World application.
 ----

     eb create

-Answer the questions at the default value by hitting enter.

-Wait for the environment to finish being created.
+Wait for AWS Elastic Beanstalk to finish creating the environment.
-Your Application is now live in a load balanced environment!
+When it is done, your application is live in a load-balancing environment.

-5. View your application
+5. View your application.
 ----

     eb open

-6. Make a change
+6. Update the sample application to create a new application version to deploy.
 ----

-Make a change to your code
+Make a change to your code by typing the following:

-   echo " - Sincerely Elastic Beanstalk" >> index.html
+   echo " to you." >> index.html

-(on windows use the same command but without the quotes.)
+NOTE: In Windows, do not include quotes in the command.

-Once you are ready to launch your new version, simply use the command
+When you are ready to launch your new application version, type the following:

    eb deploy

-7. View updated environment
+7. View the updated environment.
 ----

     eb open

-8. Shut down your running environment
+8. Shut down your running environment.
 ----

     eb terminate

-You will need to type in the environment name to confirm.
+Confirm that this is the environment that you want to terminate by typing the environment name.

-9. Clean up
+9. Clean up.
 ----

-To completely remove your application and clean up the local project directory use:
+To completely remove your application and clean up the local project directory, type the following:

     eb terminate --all

-You will need to type in the application name to confirm.

-Moving Around
+Confirm that this is the application that you want to remove by typing the application name.

+EB CLI Commands
 ====

-The following set of commands can be used to use the eb-cli more effectively
+This section describes some EB CLI 3 commands and why you would use them.

-1. View environment status
+1. View environment status.
 ----

     eb status -v